 Notes on Ingredients

-Please note that this is important information on the ingredients and instructions and the FULL recipe with amounts and details can be found DOWN BELOW (scroll to it) in the recipe card.
+Please note that this is important information on the ingredients and instructions.
+The full recipe, including amounts and details, can be found below (scroll to the recipe card) for your reference.

 • Limes – Lime juice adds the perfect amount of acidity to complement the other flavours of the hummus.

-• Ground black pepper – I love freshly ground black pepper!
+• Sea salt and ground pepper – My favorite sea salt is Redmond Real Salt, and I recommend freshly ground black pepper.
 These are the grinders I use.

 • Ice cold water – This will help incorporate the tahini and make the hummus lighter and fluffier.

-• Olive oil – Always use the best quality olive oil you can afford!
+• Olive oil – Always use the best quality olive oil you can afford.
 I don’t use a lot here, but what little I use makes a big difference.

 • Olive oil